Generic EFT-motivated beyond General Relativity gravitational wave tests and their curvature dependence: from observation to interpretation: Example illustration

 Using the rules described in \cref{sec:rules-Rp}, we tabulate the results in \cref{tab:quadratic}.
 The table shows the predicted leading PN-order corrections (scalar+quadratic column) for non-spinning black holes, compared to available results from the literature for EsGB and dCS theories.

 A few clarifications are in order: for dCS gravity, we report literature values assuming spinning black holes.
 While some references quote a 2PN correction for dCS, this arises from modifications to the gravitational quadrupole induced by a modified scalar profile and resulting scalar charge.
-To keep consistency with how we contrast other tabled theories, we omit this specific correction from the table.
+To remain consistent with how we contrast other tabulated theories, we omit this specific correction from the table.
+In addition, as explained in Sec.~\ref{sec:esgb}, a 1PN correction is expected in the binding potential in any scalar-tensor theory, proportional to the scalar charge.
+Since this is well known and does not come directly from the new higher-curvature coupling, we omit it from the table.

 We also display the breathing mode correction relative to the leading GR scaling.
 In this case, we assume the theory is expressed in the Jordan frame and that the scalar field decays as $1/r$—otherwise, the breathing mode would decay too rapidly to be detectable (see, e.g.~\cite{Barausse:2012da,Wagle:2019mdq}).
 For strain, which scales with the total mass $m$ of the system, we show the correction \emph{excluding} tidal effects (which would enter at 5PN order); tidal effects, which scale with the lighter mass $m_\mysc{l}$ in the binary, are shown in the last row (see \cref{app:whichmass}).